cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 hey -z 100s -q 1 -c 2  http://localhost:8080/update
 ```

-And during this time, how about killing the primary instance:
+And during this time, how about killing the primary instance?

 ``` sh
 kubectl delete pod cluster-example-1